soorya-venkatesh/AzureML-Project-1-Optimizing-an-ML-Pipeline-in-Azure/README.md

     - For AutoML ; the data is imported , AutoML config is created which includes a 5 fold cross validation and run to find best model, find the accuracy on test data and save the best model.

 ## Hyperdrive Experiment Details:
+### Type of classification algorithm used:
+The algorithm used for this classification problem was logistic regression.
+The hyperparameters used for this were C (which is inverse of the regularization strength) and max_iter(number of maximum iterations which can be used for convergence )

 ### Parameter Sampling Stratergy:
 Random Search was used to find the best value of "C" and "max_iter".
 The search space for "C" is [0.0001,1000] and search space for "max_iter" was {75,125}.